 3. Assess vulnerabilities across monitored devices

 Now that you know which vulnerabilities are relevant to you, you can assess them further.
 Which known vulnerabilities put your organization at the highest risk of downtime?
-For example, you might tend to a remote code execution vulnerability or a zero day faster than you remedy a less severe vulnerability — for example, where threat actors could merely gain host information and not much else.
+For instance, you might tend to a remote code execution vulnerability or a zero day faster than you remedy a less severe vulnerability — for example, where threat actors could merely gain host information and not much else.

 4. Prioritize vulnerabilities by severity and potential impact